Jake1Egelberg/DEAR/README.txt

 #The minimum number of samples across which the thresh.value must be met for a gene to be included in analysis.
 sample.value: 2

+*The index.file and ref.genome inputs can be different because the index for alignment doesn't need to encompass an entire genome.
+In this case, the index will only be built for chromosome 1 of the mm10 mouse genome (index.file) and sequences will only be aligned to chromosome 1.
+Then, these alignments will be compared to all known genes in the mm10 genome to count RNA reads (ref.genome).
+However, index.file and ref.genome will often be the same.

 ------------------------------------------------------------

 ANNOTATED DESIGN MATRIX